 Houghton Lodge in the Test Valley in Hampshire

 I managed to get into the Houghton Lodge Gardens Houghton Lodge just before the entrance, through the café, closed.
 It was perfect timing.
 The last visitors were drifting away and I soon had the gardens to myself.
 And, to be honest, I did indulge in some conversations with the plants.
 Wandering through the kitchen gardens I admired the blaze of dark pink apple blossom.
-This garden is enclosed by the best and most complete kitchen garden wall made of chalk cob still used its original purpose.
-Built very high and roofed with loose tiles to put off intruders, it greatly assists the early ripening of fan-trained fruit trees.
-Next stop the orchid house and some admiration for the delicate blooms in there.
+This garden is enclosed by the best and most complete kitchen garden wall made of chalk cob that is still used for its original purpose.
+Walls made from this natural material ere built very high and roofed with loose tiles to put off intruders.
+This wall really helps the early ripening of fan-trained fruit trees planted up against it.
+My next stop was the orchid house where I spent some time admiring the delicate blooms in there.
 After making my way through the walled gardens I left through one of the doors and entered a series of linked gardens that led up to the lodge itself.
 I was particularly impressed by the peacock in the garden of the same name.
 Beyond these gardens the closely own, immaculately striped lawns swept down to the banks of the River Test flowing through the valley below.
 I spent some time down there enjoying the tranquillity and conversing with the swans who were more interested in finding some food for dinner than they were in me.
 Behind me in its elevated position, the lodge kept a friendly eye on me.
 It is a lovely place to spend some quality time.